We are the Borg – resistance is futile

 But even if LNG has not yet gone the full way towards a real commodity (I am rather strict with those words) it still has made some evolution towards something that can be used by a trading floor in bespoke deals.
 No screen trading yet for sure but the portfolio manager would be able to deal with that as this is his ambit.

 Origination work is usually going out hunting for deals.
-In order to get them, originators rely on network building and a fair deal of personal relationships.
+To get them, originators rely on network building and a fair deal of personal relationships.
 Nothing wrong with this but why is it not done by most companies in the LNG sphere?
 The answer is short.
-Because they never had to and they do nothing else but applying what they know to LNG.
+Because they never had to and they do nothing else but apply what they know to LNG.
 That does not work.
 Why?

 That goes a bit beyond the scope of origination.
-Its real hardcore Business Development.
-You are going to waste a lot of money on seemingly useless trips into exotic countries, you are going to hit a lot of bad beans, your business developer will have weeklong trips with nothing to show for.
+It’s hardcore Business Development.
+You are going to waste a lot of money on seemingly useless trips into exotic countries, you are going to hit a lot of bad beans, and your business developer will have weeklong trips with nothing to show for.
 It’s going to be a mighty money drain.

 Originators are part of the trading floor.
 Their only concern is the bonus sheet at the end of the year.
 He does not want to dance for a long time – neither does he want too many misses.

-But done right its the only thing that works so you need to put someone else in charge.
+But done right it’s the only thing that works so you need to put someone else in charge.
 You will say now – wait a minute.
-I have seen companies setting up offices and heavy infrastructure, running expensive studies and campaigns with nothing to show for.
+I have seen companies setting up offices and heavy infrastructure, running expensive studies and campaigns with nothing to show for it.
 Let’s just remember the E.On adventure in Africa.
 True.

 Two things should be kept in mind still.